-The Jewish Museum of Greece presents its periodic exhibitions “The Jewish Community of Ioannina– The Memory of Artefacts” and “Joseph Eligia, the Poet of the Lake”.
+The Jewish Museum of Greece presented its periodic exhibitions “The Jewish Community of Ioannina– The Memory of Artefacts” and “Joseph Eligia, the Poet of the Lake”.

-The two exhibitions will be realised within the framework of the new, three-year programme of the J.M.G. with the Embassy of the Federal Republic of Germany in Athens, which continuously, consistently and successfully supports the Museum’s work.
+The two exhibitions were realised within the framework of the new, three-year programme of the J.M.G. with the Embassy of the Federal Republic of Germany in Athens, which continuously, consistently and successfully supports the Museum’s work.

 “The Jewish Community of Ioannina – The Memory of Artefacts”

 This exhibition highlights historical aspects regarding the daily life of the old Romaniote Community of Ioannina, combining the information with photographic material and authentic objects from the J.M.G. collections, which are presented to the public for the first time, but also with unique artefacts kindly loaned by private individuals.